His Private Secretary

 His Private Secretary is a 1933 American pre-Code comedy film directed by Phil Whitman and starring Evalyn Knapp and John Wayne.
 It is an early Wayne non-Western film appearance, made when he was 26 years old.

 Plot

-Dick Wallace (Wayne) has to prove to the preacher's daughter, his own father, his old friends, and himself that he is not just an irresponsible playboy.
+Dick Wallace has to prove to the preacher's daughter, his own father, his old friends, and himself that he is not just an irresponsible playboy.
 His new love Marion does a good job of convincing them.
 The question is whether or not it is true.

+Gold digger Polly has set her sights on Dick.
+But Dick falls in love with Marion Hall, the granddaughter of a small town minister who owes Mr. Wallace money.
+Dick refuses to collect the debt, and is fired.
+He buys the only garage in town so he can stay and know Marion better.